Product Prototypes are a critical tool that are not only reserved for the final project milestone but many other uses along the lifecycle

 Great design is not enough.
 Products must also be compatible with manufacturing processes and cost targets.
 Physical product prototypes in addition to virtual models serve to communicate intent to the manufacturer and open a discussion about final design changes for production.

 A disciplined approach to product prototyping includes only the design and engineering elements that are critical to test or validate at that point in time.
 Product prototypes are learning tools – prototype development companies will include things needed to answer feasibility, ergonomics, user experience questions – and much more.
 Our prototyping approach is in line with methods defined in The Lean Startup by Eric Ries.
-In fact, one of our project was highlighted in the book.
+In fact, one of our projects was highlighted in the book.

 The Feasibility Prototype is not usually what comes to mind when many people think about prototyping.
 However, this level of a prototype is extremely important as it can be used to validate individual features for feasibility.
-If it turns out a feature must be reworked in order to be achieved, level 1 prototypes can be iterated until it is completely debugged.
-Alternatively, this stage can help developers decide if a feature is worth keeping on a product based on technical feasibility.
+If it turns out a feature must be reworked in order to be achieved, feasibility prototypes can be iterated until it is completely debugged.
+Alternatively, prototype companies use this stage to decide if a feature is worth keeping on a product based on technical feasibility.

-Level 2- Preliminary Product Prototype
+Preliminary Product Prototype

 The Preliminary Product Prototype is where components begin to come together and the product starts to take shape as a functional device.
 Components at this stage are still in an experimental phase.
 In some cases, only some features will be built into the prototype and the body of the product may only be a shell to use as a reference for the final product.
 Likewise, with electronics design, the Preliminary Prototype phase is when circuitry begins to make its way from prototyping and breadboards to printed circuit boards and starts to get connected to hardware.
 This stage can provide a lot of insight into how components will work together as well as identify any possible limitations or shortcomings in the design.

 The Demonstration Prototype may include many of the features and functions of the final product.
 This prototype is at the stage where it can begin undergoing user testing.
 This prototype is also meant to start demonstrating the aesthetic components of a product and begin testing the appearance.
 Sometimes this means building with multiple different materials to reach the desired look and feel.
 However, this stage or prototype may not look exactly like the final product.
 This level of prototyping may change significantly in later iterations depending on the needs of the client and the needs of manufacturers.
 For many companies, this is the stage of a prototype that is used for showing off to potential investors, developing marketing and sales materials, and for submission to crowdfunding platforms such as Kickstarter.

 The Final Pre-Production Prototype is essentially a one-off version of the final product, using prototype materials.
-While visually it may appear similar to a level 3 prototype, it has a fully functional and complete feature set, and it looks great but has typically not been optimized for manufacturing.
+While visually it may appear similar to a preliminary product prototype, it has a fully functional and complete feature set, and it looks great but has typically not been optimized for manufacturing.
 Although it may seem like the product is complete, this level of prototype provides a critical opportunity to field test and analyze the final product before investing in tooling.
 Additionally, this is a final chance to address any last issues that may need to be worked on.
 This is the last step before a product’s design is sent to the manufacturer to be produced and ultimately packed and shipped to customers.
-Getting to this level of a prototype can mean multiple passes at earlier levels, a product may stay in level 4 a long time before it is ready to be made into a final prototype.
-Some of the final steps in moving a Level 4 prototype forward are to get the parts optimized for manufacturing.
-Whether that means making adjustments for injection molds or adjusting the location of components, this stage allows engineers to learn what compromises must be made to make the final product successful for mass-production.
-Even if a product will not be manufactured for mass consumption, low volume products need to be optimized for manufacturing.
-Although manufacturing should be in the mind of the designers at every stage of the product’s development, this is the stage where the learning is more focused on industry requirements and the focus shifts from user feedback, to manufacturer feedback.
+Getting to this level of a prototype typically takes many iterations in earlier development stages.